Christ Church Guilford: History

 The Christ Church was funded by a parishioner poll tax on tobacco at Elkridge Landing, paying church and sheriff expenses.
 During the early 1800s the Episcopal Church in Maryland grew very slowly.
 The American Revolutionary War created tremendous conflicts within the Episcopal Church in the colonies.
 The clergy, who had been ordained in England, had taken an oath of allegiance to the king.
 This conflicted with their Oath of Fidelity required by the local assembly.
 Some clergy returned to England and others simply stopped preaching.
 After the end of the Revolutionary War the Church of England, the Episcopal Church's parent church, was disestablished as the state religion.
 Having lost its official government support, the church was low on funds, and few new churches were built.

 In 1789, Anglican congregations in nine states adopted The Protestant Episcopal Church as their name and was formally separated from the Church of England.
 The American Episcopal church was incorporated as “the first Anglican Province outside the British Isles.”
 Churches that were built during the period of time after the founding of the American church were usually of an economical design.
 In 1809, the Christ Church was one of the first Episcopal churches constructed in the state after the Revolution.
 Judge Henry Ridgely oversaw the construction of the brick structure.
 The only architecturally sophisticated feature is the three-part window over the entrances.
 In the interior, the paneled gallery is a simple and direct interpretation of much larger churches built during the 18th century in major Episcopal cities like Philadelphia and London.

 Pastors

 The Reverend James MacGill was chosen in 1728 as Christ Church's first full-time rector.
 MacGill was a native of Perth, Scotland who served in the church for 50 years., living in nearby Athol Manor.
-The Rev Thomas John Claggett was rector from 1781-1782; he became the first Bishop of Maryland in 1792, and was the first Episcopal bishop consecrated in America.
+The Rev Thomas John Claggett was rector from 1781 to 1782; he became the first Bishop of Maryland in 1792, and was the first Episcopal bishop consecrated in America.
 In 1806 Rev Oliver Norris was appointed director.
 In 1830 Rev Billop was appointed rector.